The UK has a population of 66 million and is the fifth largest economy in the world.

 Singapore and the UK share a common working language, and similar legal, accounting, and political systems.
 This makes it easier for Singapore companies to do business in the UK.
 With a highly skilled and educated English-speaking workforce, you will not have problems understanding and dealing with your British counterparts when you set up your business in the UK.

-The UK has voted to leave the EU and is scheduled to depart on 31 October 2019.
+The UK has voted to leave the EU and the new departure date is slated to be on 31 October 2019.
 Against a backdrop of rising protectionist sentiments, the UK maintains that it remains open for business.

 In 2017, Singapore and the UK renewed the bilateral Economic and Business Partnership, staying the course for greater economic cooperation and new business opportunities in both countries.